datacamp-content/courses-introduction-to-shell/chapter4.md

 --- type:ConsoleExercise lang:shell xp:100 skills:1 key:afae0f33a7
 ## How can I print a variable's value?

-A simpler way to find a variable's value is to use a command called `echo`, which prints its arguments:
+A simpler way to find a variable's value is to use a command called `echo`, which prints its arguments.
+Typing

 ```{shell}
 echo hello DataCamp!
 ```

+prints

 ```
 hello DataCamp!
 ```